percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.6.0.md

 WiredTiger is the default storage engine since MongoDB 3.2, and MMAPv1 was completely removed in MongoDB 4.2.

+!!! note
-**NOTE**: Upgrade of the Operator from 1.5.0 to 1.6.0 will fail if MMAPv1 is used, but MongoDB cluster will continue to run.
+    Upgrade of the Operator from 1.5.0 to 1.6.0 will fail if MMAPv1 is used, but MongoDB cluster will continue to run.
 It is recommended to migrate your clusters to WiredTiger engine before the upgrade.